js-emulators/desmond/README.md

 # desmond
-A bundled and forked version of DeSmuME-wasm (a WebAssembly port of DeSmuME) that makes it easily embedabble.
+A bundled and forked version of DeSmuME-wasm (a WebAssembly port of DeSmuME, which is a Nintendo DS emulator) that makes it easily embedabble.

 # Usage
 ```html